 G.R.
 Time Off From Studies for Thesis-based Graduate Students

-Thesis-based graduate students are entitled to three weeks (15 days) of annual vacation / time off from their studies.
+Thesis-based graduate students are entitled to three weeks (15 business days) of annual vacation / time off from their studies per registration year (beginning with their program start term and renewing at their registration anniversary thereafter).
 This includes all research, scholarly and creative activities.
 The three weeks of time off do not include statutory holidays or days designated by the University as closed.
 The three weeks of time off will not interrupt scholarship or stipend payments for those graduate students holding continuing scholarships or funding guarantees.

 The leave of absence provisions for graduate students, which apply to students who are unable to be academically active or productive for a period of time, are available at G.D.7 Leave of Absence.